The Tyranny of 'Weekend Plans'

 As for those of us on the receiving end, I started treating it as an invitation to overshare.
 I'll joke, "You asked, so now you're getting a TED talk on my latest existential crisis."
 Or, I'll try something like, "I'm embarking on an expedition into my psyche.
 Want to hear about it?"

-Last weekend, I unexpectedly beat my personal running record, wrote this essay, and had a profound conversation with an old friend about her upcoming wedding challenges.
+Last weekend, I unexpectedly beat my personal running record, wrote this essay, and had an emotional conversation with an old friend about her upcoming wedding challenges.
 None of this would fit neatly into a 'What are your plans?' response, but it was satisfying.

 Ironically, I've found this dreaded question to be an excellent filter for meaningful connections.